General History of Blackstone Edge Turnpike

-References to tracks and road over the Edge have been recorded from as far back as the Doomsday book in 1070 and included references to Richard Wood in 1285 complaining to the Sowerby Constables over the bad state of the road across "Blackesteynegge".
-Similar comments continued over the years.
+References to ta way over the Edge have been recorded from as far back as the Doomsday book in 1070.
 However, traffic over the Edge increased with Trains of Packhorses carrying goods of £1,000 in the late 17th Century.
 Pre turnpiking, Daniel Defoe crossed in storm during 1724.
 The increased use of wheeled carts and waggons created pressure for a more easily graded route and in the 1760’s the existing route of Blackstone Edge Old Road was created.

 Coaches ceased to operation over The Blackstone Edge Turnpike in 1843 following the opening of the Manchester & Leeds Railway through Summit Tunnel